 - Leaders in organizations where you volunteer

-It is wise to allow someone at least two weeks notice to serve as a reference and one month to prepare a letter of recommendation.
+Be considerate: give someone at least one weeks’ notice to serve as a reference and two months to prepare a letter of recommendation.

 Be sure to:

 - Secure the individual’s permission to be included on your reference or recommendation list.

 - Keep references informed of your progress including when and to whom you have given your reference sheet, especially if the interviewer indicates he/she will be contacting them.